-Western Bay of Plenty City & Regional Deal
+Western Bay of Plenty Regional Deal

 What's the deal with the Regional Deal?